CBRAC BYLAWS Revised July 2017

 Subject to the provisions for notice required by these Bylaws and the Act for notice of meetings, Directors and Committee meetings may participate in and hold a meeting by means of conference call or other electronic communications equipment by which all persons participating in the meeting can communicate with each other.
 Participation in the meeting shall constitute presence in person at the meeting.

 The Chair may call special meetings of the Board of Directors.
 If he/she refuses to act, special meetings may be called by written action of three Directors.

 SECTION 5: Quorum

-A quorum for conducting the business of the Board shall be more than half (51%) of all members.
+A quorum for conducting the business of the General Membership shall be more than half (51%) of The Board of Directors.